yasl-lang/docs/keywords.md

 # if
 `if` is used in `if` statements, or in list and table comprehensions to introduce a condition to filter the list with.

-# in
-`in` is used in `for` loops and comprehensions to separate the iteration variable from the list/table being iterated over.

 # inf
 Literal infinity.